VaryAble1/varyable1.github.io/README.md

 # Welcome

-This is a showcase of coding projects curated and displayed within a portfolio
+This is a profile featuring a coding portfolio and associated organizations

 ## Credits: